-Black tea from one of the best artisan crafters in Yunnan with strong notes of grape, and a tingling spicy warmth. . . .
+Unique seasonal black tea from one of the best artisan crafters in Yunnan with floral notes, crisp vegetal aftertaste and bright body. . . .

 Pictured Above: Master Han picking leaves in the canopy of a tea tree, Qianjiazhai region

 Every batch of tea from Master Han is very different from the harvests before.
 This is because, instead of trying to reproduce results through identical processing, Master Han tastes, smells and carefully evaluates each harvest he picks to determine what will bring out the most in the natural leaf.

 This unique black tea is lighter than Master Han’s last harvest, closer to a sheng pu’er in its perfumed florals, crisp vegetal aftertaste and bright body.
 Yet, it is definitively a black tea in its caramel, malt and chocolate notes.
 A tea like this challenges the hold fast lines between categories and in doing so, challenges our palates with new pairings.
 To find so much bright citrus in a chocolatey black tea is something that many strive for through blending.

 The creamy sweet body, nutty aftertaste and herbaceous undertones evoke that certain olive oil taste that all of Master Han’s Qianjiazhai teas seem to have.

 Location of Picking:Qianjiazhai forest region near Mengsong Village, Xishuangbanna.
 Altitude 2100 meters.

 What Was Picked:Large silvery buds and leaves from old tea trees